 Best places to visit in Vietnam: Discover the Southern Vietnam

 We will never get bored of talking about the S-shaped country Vietnam and how this nation charms million tourists all around the world.
 Vietnam always amazes travelers as there are no two regions in this country have the same color.
-Each Vietnamese region, the south, the north, or the central has its separate attractions, traditions and life-style.
+Each Vietnamese region, the south, the north, or the central has its separate attractions, traditions and lifestyle.
 And the important thing is they are all so charming in their own way.

 Comparing to the north, southern Vietnam has the more humid and hotter general weather condition, which creates different and interesting attractions, life-style and flavors in their cuisines.
-Make sure that these names below will be ticked off in your Vietnam must see list:
+Make sure that these names below will be ticked off in your Vietnam must-see list:

 Ho Chi Minh City

 The sleepless city Ho Chi Minh, previously known as Saigon, is like a colorful dream that will never stop (unless you do).
 It has shaken off the image of a war-torn city to become a thriving metropolis, challenging Singapore, Bangkok and the other traditional powerhouses of Southeast Asia.
-In this city, tourists can find fine restaurants, flash hotels, glitzy bars and clubs, shops and malls selling imported luxury brand products; adding a glossy veneer to the city’s hotchpotch landscape of French stones of empire, mystic pagodas and temples, Soviet-style housing blocks.
+In this city, tourists can find fine restaurants, flash hotels, glitzy bars and clubs, shops and malls selling imported luxury brand products; adding a glossy veneer to the city’s hotchpotch landscape of French stones of the empire, mystic pagodas and temples, Soviet-style housing blocks.

 If Hanoi is a city of romance and tranquility, then Saigon is much more eventful, with a fury of sights and sounds.
-Some historical highlights in the city while you are here can be counted are The General Post Office, War Remnants Museum, Notre Dame Cathedral, and General Post Office.
-This is also a heaven to shopaholics, where you could find luxury goods, unique handicrafts and even good quality second hands with the unbelievable price in number of shopping malls and markets.
+Some historical highlights in the city while you are here can be counted are the General Post Office, War Remnants Museum, Notre Dame Cathedral, and General Post Office.
+This is also a heaven to shopaholics, where you could find luxury goods, unique handicrafts and even good quality second hands with the unbelievable price in the number of shopping malls and markets.
 Food lovers may adore this city, too, the land of street foods, and don’t forget the famous “Banh Mi” here.
 For nightlife seekers, sooner or later, Bui Vien street will definitely become your Holy grail.

 If you want to find a near get-away out of the city in a day, you’ll find many day-trips which are best arranged through a local tour operator.
 The single most popular trip out of the city takes in one or both of Vietnam’s most memorable sights: the Cu Chi tunnels, for twenty years a bolt hole, first for Viet Minh agents, and later for Viet Cong cadres; and the weird and wonderful Cao Dai Holy See at Tay Ninh, the fulcrum of the country’s most charismatic indigenous religion.